ANUJ1994k/E-commerce-Auth_0/README.md

 # E-commerce-Auth_0
-basic e-commerce platform with product listing, cart features, using Auth0 login to handle user authentication and role-based access
+Basic e-commerce platform with product listing, cart features, using Auth0 login to handle user authentication and role-based access